Special master: Trump v. United States

-On August 22, 2022, in the wake of the FBI search of Mar-a-Lago, the residence of former US President Donald Trump, Trump demanded the appointment of a "neutral" special master to review the highly sensitive documents seized during the execution of the search warrant for potential attorney–client privilege.
+On August 22, 2022, in the wake of the FBI search of Mar-a-Lago, the residence of then US President Donald Trump, Trump demanded the appointment of a "neutral" special master to review the highly sensitive documents seized during the execution of the search warrant for potential attorney–client privilege.
 US District Court judge Aileen Cannon, before whom the matter was set to be argued, expressed she was likely to agree.
 On September 5, 2022 Cannon granted the request, which was appealed by the Department of Justice on September 8, on the grounds that "[this] order would irreparably harm the government and the public by unnecessarily requiring the government to share highly classified materials with a special master".

 On September 12, the DOJ approved one of Trump's nominees, Raymond J. Dearie, for the special master role.
 Dearie's objectivity in this case was also questioned by news reports about the controversial role of the Foreign Intelligence Surveillance Court, of which Dearie was a member, during the FBI surveillance of Carter Page in the Crossfire Hurricane affair; according to insider sources, Trump's lawyers and advisers have purportedly expressed hope that Dearie has since become "a deep skeptic of the FBI".

 However, soon after Dearie's appointment, frictions ensued when Trump's legal team did not provide proof of Trump's actually having declassified the documents, as he has repeatedly claimed to justify their presence at Mar-a-Lago, despite Dearie's requests.
 Instead, Dearie declared that if the Justice Department made "an acceptable case that they remain classified, then he would be inclined to regard them as classified" and thus not eligible for returning them to Trump's possession.
 Likewise, Dearie demanded proof of Trump's false claims that certain documents were "planted" by the FBI during the raid.
 Legal experts believed Trump's demand for a special master was a strategic error, according to The New York Times.